kfrank/volunteer-coordinator-playbook/content/playbook/day-of-event/04-plan-for-unexpected/index.md

 ---
-title: "Plan for the Unexpected"
+title: "Plan For The Unexpected"
 section: "Day of Event"
 sectionPage: "04"
 type: child